tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpRegions.md

 ﻿## Help - Regions
-A *region*st countries are entered into the Module Registry.
+A *region* is a geographical part of a *country*.
-This is a task that is managed by the country administrators. is a geographical part of a *country*.
+Regions for most countries are entered into the Module Registry.
-Regions for mo
+This is a task that is managed by the country administrators.

 There are several usages for regions:
 - You can assign your stations to a *region*.
-This is required for working with waybills.
+This is required for working with *waybills*.
 - A *shadow station* can represent the external world for a layout by one or several *regions*.
 When you have several shadow stations in a layout, they usually represent different parts of a country, and sometimes also all or parts of another country.
-- Cargo origin or destination stations not present in a *layout* will be sent from/to the shadow station that represents the region where the station is located.
+- Cargo *origin* or *destination stations* not present in a *layout* will be sent from/to the shadow station that represents the region where the station is located.